iomariani/vue-player/README.md

 - `autoplay`: Boolean, component autoplay, default `false`
 - `loop`: Boolean, set player loop, default `false`
 - `color`: String, color to use at the active trackbar, default `#2f96fd`
-- `seekerColor`: String, color to use on the trackbar seeker when hovering, default `#2f96fd`
 - `theater`: Boolean, wrap the player with an overlay div, default `false`
 - `overlayBlur`: Boolean, add a blur filter effect to the overlay, default `false`
 - `overlayColor`: String, color to use on the overlay div, default `rgba(0, 0, 0, 0.9)`